Carowinds: 1970s

 Taft originally ran the park through Family Leisure Centers, a joint venture between Taft and Top Value Enterprises (owned by the Kroger supermarket chain).
 It was later transferred to a wholly owned Taft subsidiary, Kings Entertainment Company.
 Taft Broadcasting brought new life to the park with its Hanna-Barbera characters and several rides aimed to appeal to younger guests.
 Carowinds added its second roller coaster, and first wooden coaster, with the addition of Scooby-Doo in 1975.
 The Wagon Wheel and The Waltzer flat rides were also added to the park.
 A small carousel was added to the Carolina Crossroads area.
 In 1976, Carowinds opened Thunder Road, a Philadelphia Toboggan Coasters racing wooden coaster designed by Curtis D. Summers.
 It was the largest and most expensive ride built in Carowinds' short three years of existence, at a cost of $1.6 million.
 The trains were relocated from the defunct Jetstream roller coaster at Chicago's Riverview Park.
 White Lightnin', a Schwarzkopf launched shuttle roller coaster, opened in 1977.
 The Witchdoctor was relocated to Pirate Island and renamed Black Widow.
-The Waltzer is removed after a year of operation and Wagon Wheel is moved into its place.
+The Waltzer was removed after a year of operation and replaced by Wagon Wheel.
 Trams are added to the parking lot.
 In 1979, a $3 million expansion adds the County Fair area, which contains four new rides.
-Additionally, a 1923 antique carousel built by the Philadelphia Toboggan Company is added to The Land of Hanna-Barbera.
+Additionally, a 1923 antique carousel built by the Philadelphia Toboggan Company was added to The Land of Hanna-Barbera.